Yamaha XJ650 Maxim: Engine/Drivetrain

-The 1980 to 1983 XJ650 Maxim combined an air-cooled, 653 cc DOHC two valves per cylinder transverse inline-four engine and shaft drive.
-The engine employed a one-piece crankshaft with plain bearings and placed the alternator and starter behind the engine to minimize width.
-A chain drives the two overhead camshafts, which used shim-and-bucket adjustment.
-A second chain drives the oil pump located in the crankcase, while a third (Hy-Vo) chain spins the alternator.
-The power unit is fed by four Hitachi constant velocity carburetors and lit by electronic ignition.
-Four-into-two headers extracts the waste gases, which exit through two shortened mufflers.
+The 1980 to 1983 XJ650 Maxim combined an air-cooled, 653 cc DOHC two valve per cylinder transverse inline-four engine and a swingarm-mounted shaft drive.
+The alternator and starter were placed behind the engine to minimize width.

-Hypoid gears and a shaft turns the rear wheel, with the shaft housing forming the left side swingarm.
+The engine's crankshaft was one-piece, with plain bearings, the camshafts were chain-driven and used bucket-and-shim adjustment.
+A second chain drove the crankcase-mounted oil pump, and a (Hy-Vo) third drove the alternator.
+Four Hitachi constant velocity carburetors provided fuel mix, detonated by electronic ignition.
+Four-into-two headers sent the exhaust through two shortened mufflers.